 - Leadership in a professional setting (doesn’t have to mean management)

 That leadership comes with decisions to make, people to watch out for, and stress to put up with.
-Those who succeed as leaders are the people who ready themselves for these challenges by building up greater resilience.
+Those who succeed as leaders prepare themselves for these challenges by building up greater resilience.

 4 Ways to Build Resilience and Manage Stress

 Below are just a few ideas for addressing this problem.
-Some are new, and others are quite old.
-But all of them continue to prove effective in building resilience and managing stress.
+Some are new, and others are pretty old.
+But they all continue to prove effective in building resilience and managing stress.

 1. Voluntary Discomfort

-The Ancient Greek philosophy of Stoicism has had a bit of a resurgence in recent years.
-Largely, that’s due to its atypical views on finding happiness.
+The Ancient Greek philosophy of Stoicism has had a resurgence in recent years.
+The comeback is likely due in part to its atypical views on finding happiness.

 One technique for this pursuit is the practice of voluntary discomfort.

-The idea is that by willingly entering into uncomfortable (or just less comfortable) situations, you build resilience.
-Through this resilience, you learn to practice happiness and contentment in any situation.
+By willingly entering into uncomfortable (or just less comfortable) situations, you build resilience.
+Through this resilience, you learn to practice happiness and contentment in any circumstance.
 Common examples of voluntary discomfort may include:

 - Taking colder showers